Skip to content

 The Estonian tax system has several convenient features.
 This makes Estonia an attractive place in which to set up a business and pay taxes.
 Tax regulation is light and thus easy to navigate.
 This also means that you can keep your tax and bookkeeping compliance costs very low.
 It’s unsurprising that Estonia has ranked number 1 on the International Tax Competitiveness Index for the last 8 years.

-In Estonia, companies pay no corporate taxes on annual income and submit no annual tax returns, regardless of profit or losses.
-They also pay 0% tax on reinvested profits.
-Instead, companies pay a standard rate of 20% on distributed profits such as dividends or taxable expenses (calculated as 20/80 from taxable net payment).
+In Estonia, taxes are deferred until profits are distributed.
+Companies pay a standard rate of 20% on distributed profits such as dividends or taxable expenses (calculated as 20/80 from taxable net payment).
 The standard rate reduces to 14% (or 14/86 from taxable net payment) if dividend payments are regular over three years.
 Use the online tax portal e-MTA to assess and declare corporate taxes in minutes.

 Plus, e-residents can take advantage of the Estonian Tax and Customs Board’s non-resident email support helpline.
 From experience, we’re not exaggerating when we say they are one of the friendliest and most helpful tax authorities in the world.